CanopyLAB is the data controller, and we ensure that your Personal Data is processed in accordance with the applicable laws.

 8.3 In order to protect your rights, your Personal Data will be rendered irreversibly anonymous in such a manner that you are no longer identifiable, before we disclose any data to your place of employment.

-8.4 If we transfer your Personal Data to collaborators or other parties, including for marketing purposes, we obtain your consent and inform you of how your data will be used.
+8.4 If we transfer your Personal Data to collaborators or other parties, including for marketing purposes, we will obtain your consent and inform you of how your data will be used.
 You may object to this kind of disclosure at any time and you can exclude yourself from marketing requests in the CPR registry.

 8.5 We will not obtain your consent if we are legally required to disclose your Personal Data, for example, as part of reporting to an authority.